EMISBFC/2024-Center-Stage/README.md

  * Prototype Blockly Programming Mode has been added to FTC Robot Controller.
 Users can place the Robot Controller into this mode, and then use a device (such as a laptop) that has a Javascript enabled browser to write Blockly-based OpModes directly onto the Robot Controller.
  * Users can now configure the robot remotely through the FTC Driver Station app.
  * Android Studio project supports Android Studio 2.1.x and compile SDK Version 23 (Marshmallow).
  * Vuforia Computer Vision SDK integrated into FTC SDK.
-Users can use sample vision targets to get localization information on a standard FTC field.
+Users can use sample visionRedClose targets to get localization information on a standard FTC field.
  * Project structure has been reorganized so that there is now a TeamCode package that users can use to place their local/custom OpModes into this package.
  * Inspection function has been integrated into the FTC Robot Controller and Driver Station Apps (Thanks Team HazMat… 9277 & 10650!).
  * Audio cues have been incorporated into FTC SDK.